-To me, that's part of the danger of the unicorn type situation is it's not that people are bad people, it's that they start changing their decision-making based on trying to achieve the hockey stick.
+“To me, that's part of the danger of the unicorn type situation is it's not that people are bad people, it's that they start changing their decision-making based on trying to achieve the hockey stick.
 And it can undermine the business model.”

-	Capital is important to maximize profit and achieve the purpose, but maximizing capital should not be the goal.
+Capital is important to maximize profit and act on the purpose, but maximizing capital should not be the goal.

 Capital should be placed in the right relationships and actions.